bmsrox/yii2-multi-tenant-example/README.md

 and run migration again.

 Access the application and click over Product Link and do logon (admin/admin).
-You'll see the product of de first client.
+You'll see the product of the first client.
 If you logon again with other user (demo/demo) you'll see the product of second client database.

 ### Explain the logic